RogerGMarch/NeutrinoSR/README.md

 # NeutrinoSR
-Thesis on Simbolic Destilation and representation of Netrino Simulations.
+Thesis on Simbolic Destilation and Representation of Netrino Simulations.